 Around 12 major drains from Srinagar open into the Lake and the sewage from these drains pollutes the Dal on daily basis.
 According to a report prepared by the University of Roorkee’s Alternate Hydro Energy Centre, the sewage brings with it nitrogen and phosphorus which has changed physical and chemical properties of Dal waters.

 Large section of society criticizes LAWDAs efforts as not much has been done to regain Dal lost glory.
-For improving lake’s condition, government has spent 1,100 on it but unfortunately not much has been achieved till date.
+For improving lake’s condition, the government has spent 1,100 on it but unfortunately not much has been achieved till date.

 “It seems apart from wasting money, authorities haven’t done anything concrete to restore the glory of Dal,” said Hussain